archercgt/GlobantExercises/README.md

 ### sqsLambdaFunction
 In this project SNS generates messages that are taken for the SQS service and stored in a queue.
 This sqs messages work as triggers of a Lambda function, which extracts the SNS original message and print it in the console.

+### sqsLambdaSdk
+This project does exactly the same that sqsLambdaFunction, but uses AWS SDK for Java instead of Spring Cloud.

+### api_challenge-master
+This project is a solutipon to the challenge described in https://gist.github.com/fredjean/bfdaf53c6baa547e9c16

 sqsLambdaFunction project was created using Spring Boot 3.2.2 and amazon-corretto-17.0.10.7.1.

 sqsLambdaSdk was creaated using Spring Boot 2.7.17 and amazon-corretto-17.0.10.7.1.